 This policy covers basic drafter risks, including customer property damage and injuries.
 To save money, bundle this policy with property insurance in a business owner’s policy.

-This policy, also called errors and omissions insurance, is important for building design professionals, including draftsmen.
-It can cover legal fees related to work performance.
+This policy, also called errors and omissions insurance (E&O), is important for building designers, including draftsmen.
+It can cover legal costs related to work performance.